-Marc Jacobs closed the curtain on New York Fashion Week with a dance hall theme that confirmed some trends for spring and created new ones with a mix of cellophane effects, Western-style shapes and drop-waist dresses.
+Marc Jacobs closed the curtain on New York Fashion Week with a dance hall theme that confirmed some trends for spring and created new ones with a mix of filmy fringe, Western-style shapes and drop-waist dresses.

-With a line of models draped over chairs Thursday night, Jacobs mined different eras to define the new look for next season.
+With a line of models draped over chairs Thursday night, Jacobs mined different eras to shape the new look for next season.

-The 1920s, '60s and what might pass for blase in the year 2050 were represented in baby blue, grass green, wine red and luminescent white.
+The 1920s, '60s and what might pass for blase in Year 2050 were represented in shades of baby blue, grass green, wine red and luminescent white.
 Some models wore clear ankle boots and others walked in modernesque turbans.
 There were beads, athletic influences and tons of tiered skirts.

 Stephanie Solomon, vice president for fashion direction at Bloomingdale's, saw Paris in the Jazz Age _ fast-forwarded to today.
 "It was the speakeasy for the summer of 2011," she said, "but when you looked at the innovative fabrics and how he styled it, it was very, very modern."

 Jacobs, the industry darling, usually shows earlier during the New York previews, before editors, retailers and stylists flee for Europe.
 But he changed his slot this go-around to allow more time for deliveries slowed by Hurricane Irene.

 Joe Zee, Elle's creative director, could get used to this.
 "To end the week like this is how it should be.
 It's like he's the director of this great production," he said.
 "I love that it's not a literal interpretation of any one thing.
 It's a potpourri that works."

 Other collections that debuted Thursday included Ralph Lauren and Calvin Klein, also very influential runways, and they, too, solidified some must-haves.
 Put a great blazer or jacket at the top of the list, said Solomon.